Lakota people: History

+Early history

+Early Lakota history is recorded in their winter counts (Lakota: waníyetu wówapi), pictorial calendars painted on hides, or later recorded on paper.
+The Battiste Good winter count records Lakota history to 900 CE when White Buffalo Calf Woman gave the Lakota people the White Buffalo Calf Pipe.

 Siouan language speakers may have originated in the lower Mississippi River region and then migrated to or originated in the Ohio Valley.
 They were agriculturalists and may have been part of the Mound Builder civilization during the 9th–12th centuries CE.
-Lakota legend and other sources state they originally lived near the Great Lakes: "The tribes of the Dakota before European contact in the 1600s lived in the region around Lake Superior.
+Lakota legend and other sources state they originally lived near the Great Lakes:

+"The tribes of the Dakota before European contact in the 1600s lived in the region around Lake Superior.
 In this forest environment, they lived by hunting, fishing, and gathering wild rice.
 They also grew some corn, but their locale was near the limit of where corn could be grown."

-This may be conflation with the Algonquian-speaking groups typically in that region, though Siouan peoples probably migrated there later.
-In the late 16th and early 17th centuries, Dakota-Lakota speakers lived in the upper Mississippi Region in what is now organized as the states of Minnesota, Wisconsin, Iowa, and the Dakotas.
+In the late 16th and early 17th centuries, Dakota-Lakota speakers lived in the upper Mississippi Region in territory now organized as the states of Minnesota, Wisconsin, Iowa, and the Dakotas.
 Conflicts with Anishnaabe and Cree peoples pushed the Lakota west onto the Great Plains in the mid- to late-17th century.

-Early Lakota history is recorded in their winter counts (Lakota: waníyetu wówapi), pictorial calendars painted on hides, or later recorded on paper.
-The 'Battiste Good winter count' records Lakota history back to 900 CE when White Buffalo Calf Woman gave the Lakota people the White Buffalo Calf Pipe.

 Around 1730 Cheyenne people introduced the Lakota to horses, which they called šuŋkawakaŋ ("dog [of] power/mystery/wonder").
 After they adopted horse culture, Lakota society centered on the buffalo hunt on horseback.

-The total population of the Sioux (Lakota, Santee, Yankton, and Yanktonai) was estimated at 28,000 in 1660 by French explorers.
-The Lakota population was estimated at 8,500 in 1805; it grew steadily and reached 16,110 in 1881, one of the few Native American tribes to increase in population in the 19th century.
-The number of Lakota has increased to more than 170,000 in 2010, of whom about 2,000 still speak the Lakota language (Lakȟótiyapi).
+In 1660, French explorers estimated the total population of the Sioux (Lakota, Santee, Yankton, and Yanktonai) at 28,000.
+In 1805, the Lakota population was estimated at 8,500.
+In 1881, it reached 16,110.
+They were one of the few Native American tribes to increase in population in the 19th century, a time of widespread disease and warfare.
+In 2010, the Lakota population was more than 170,000, of whom about 2,000 still spoke the Lakota language (Lakȟótiyapi).